 This roundtable will describe students' perceptions of the relevance of STEM education courses to future careers and the influence of these perceptions on educational and vocational choices.
 In addition, the roundtable discussion will explore student motivation with implications for engaging and retaining underrepresented groups in the STEM pipeline.

-Sean Flanagan, Ellie Castine, Kimberly A.S.
-Howard, Boston University School of Education
+Sean Flanagan, Ellie Castine, and Kimberly A.S.
+Howard, Boston University

 #2-4 The Role of Self-Criticism in Career Developmental Processes: Implications for Career-Counseling Interventions

 Self-criticism is a negative form of self definition.
 Several studies were conducted to examine the role of self-criticism in career development.
 Self-criticism was negatively associated with identity crystallization, career decision-making self-efficacy and choice-satisfaction, and positively associated with indecision.
 Implications for career counseling, specifically, interventions aimed to diminish self-criticism, are suggested.

 Hedva Braunstein-Bercovitz, The Academic College of Tel Aviv-Yaffo

 #2-5 Beyond Individual Applications: Using Career Theory to Produce Organizational and Systemic Change

 This roundtable extends applications of vocational theories to create organizational change.
 Presenters share proposals for the use of career theory to inform policy changes that support women faculty in STEM on an institutional level and across a state system.
 We explore future applications of career theory to guide organizational change.

 #2-6 Where do I fit?
 Qualitative career insights of Latina first generation college students